Bike to Work Day as an opportunity to assess the state of bicycle planning: Part 2, building a network of bike facilities at the regional scale

 In any case there are a variety of spaces (indoors, garages, underground options, etc.) that should be utilized for such a program.

 7. Add bike repair stands and air pumps to transit stations.
-Including air pumps and repair stands at PL stations is still not standard practice for transit stations in the region.
+Including air pumps and repair stands is still not standard practice for transit stations in the region.

 However, many local jurisdictions installing bike pumps are not installing pumps that can withstand the rigors of high use in public places.
 Only pumps rated for such should be installed.
 In protected spaces, electric air pumps can also be used.